mysteriumnetwork/documentation/content/node-runners/index.md

 ## How does it work?
 Virtual Private Networks (VPNs) establish secure and encrypted connections to provide greater privacy.
 Mysterium is a peer to peer VPN, where network actors both consume and provide VPN services.

+Mysterium dVPN is available on Windows, Mac and Android.
+They are currently running on testnet. <a href="https://mysterium.network/apps/">Download</a> and tell us what you think on <a href="https://discord.com/invite/n3vtSwc">discord</a>.

-When you run a Mysterium Node you share your IP address (anonymously) and your spare bandwidth helps power our <a href="https://mysterium.network/apps/">dVPN</a>.
+When you run a <a href="http://mysterium.network/node">Mysterium Node</a> you share your IP address (anonymously) and your spare bandwidth helps power our <a href="https://mysterium.network/apps/">dVPN</a>.
 It helps users bypass censorship and surveillance, and protects them against cybercrime.

 ## Like TOR but incentivised
 Mysterium Network is building a global peer to peer network.
 In this Mysterium Network, nodes earn for providing VPN service to users all over the world.